DomT602/Frontlines/README.md

 - Simple config design to aid users in setting up and customising the gamemode.

 ## Mission Setup
 The gamemode requires a small amount of setup and is best ran on a dedicated server.
-More details on the specific setup can be found in this <a href="https://github.com/DomT602/Frontlines/blob/main/Mission_Setup_Guide.md">guide</a>.
+More details on the specific setup can be found in this <a href="https://github.com/DomT602/Frontlines/wiki/Mission-Setup">guide</a>.

 ## Factions
-Each faction provided in the SQM and Factions folder has differing mod requirements, so please check what they use and edit as necessary..
+Each faction provided in the SQM and Factions folder has differing mod requirements, so please check what they use and edit as necessary.